Microbiome-Revolution/Data-standard/README.md

     - **Temporal and Contextual Consistency:** Data names should be timeless, avoiding transient references (e.g., "latest" or "temp") that lose meaning over time.
     - **Scalable Conventions:** Use naming patterns that can scale as the dataset grows, accommodating new files or variables without disrupting the established system.

+### Data Principles

-#### Data file formatting principles for a multidisciplinary biology project should ensure clarity, consistency, and usability across all datasets.
+Data file formatting principles for a multidisciplinary biology project should ensure clarity, consistency, and usability across all datasets.
 The following guidelines should be followed:

 1. **File Naming and Metadata:** Each file should have a clear and consistent name that reflects its content and purpose, such as including experiment identifiers or batch numbers (e.g., ```dna_quantifications.csv``` or ```sequencing_qc.csv```).
 Every dataset should include accompanying metadata that explains the purpose of the file, the meaning of each column, and the format and units of the data.
 For instance, numerical values such as DNA quantities should clearly specify units (e.g., ```μg/μl```), and dates should follow a consistent format, such as ```dd/mm/yyyy```.